Marvin Jones (linebacker)

-Marvin Maurice Jones (born June 28, 1972) is an American former professional football player who was a middle linebacker in the National Football League (NFL) for eleven seasons during the 1990s and early 2000s.
-Jones played college football for the Florida State Seminoles and was recognized as an All-American twice.
-He was drafted in the first round of the 1993 NFL Draft by the New York Jets and he played his entire professional career for the Jets.
+Marvin Maurice Jones (born June 28, 1972) is an American former professional football player who was a linebacker in the National Football League (NFL) for eleven seasons during the 1990s and early 2000s.
+Jones played college football for the Florida State Seminoles and was recognized as a consensus All-American twice.
+He was selected in the first round of the 1993 NFL draft by the New York Jets and he played his entire professional career for the Jets.
 In 2018, Jones was the head coach for the Cedar Rapids Titans in the Indoor Football League (IFL) and served as head coach of the Omaha Beef in the Champions Indoor Football (CIF) from 2020-2022.
 Beginning in 2023, Jones will be the head coach of the IFL's Tulsa Oilers.

-Early years
+Early life

 Marvin Jones was born in Miami, Florida.
 He graduated from Miami Northwestern High School, where he played high school football for the Northwestern Bulls.